awsdocs/amazon-ses-developer-guide/doc-source/notification-contents.md

 ### Complained Recipients<a name="complained-recipients"></a>

 The `complainedRecipients` field contains a list of recipients that may have submitted the complaint\.
+You should use this information to determine which recipient submitted the complaint, and then immediately remove that recipient your mailing lists\.

 **Important**
-Since most ISPs redact the email address of the recipient who submitted the complaint from their complaint notification, this list contains information about recipients who might have sent the complaint, based on the recipients of the original message and the ISP from which we received the complaint\.
+Most ISPs remove the email address of the recipient who submitted the complaint from their complaint notification\.
+For this reason, this list contains information about recipients who might have sent the complaint, based on the recipients of the original message and the ISP from which we received the complaint\.
 Amazon SES performs a lookup against the original message to determine this recipient list\.

 JSON objects in this list contain the following field\.